Authentication

 Survey

-Mapo Driver ensures that its use is constantly the most suitable for drivers' daily routines.
+Mapo Driver ensures its use is always as well suited as possible to drivers’ daily needs.

-This is why, on an almost quarterly basis, we present questions to gather and analyse feedback, and continuously improve the mobile app.
+This is why, almost every quarter, we present questions to gather and analyse feedback, and to continually improve the mobile app.

-Accessible from the mobile app menu "Give your feedback", this survey consists of short questions with a star rating system.
-Additionally, there is the option to leave a comment to supplement the given rating.
+Accessible from the mobile app menu under "Give your feedback", this survey consists of short questions with a star rating system.
+In addition, there is the option to leave a comment to supplement the rating given.

-A red dot appears in the menu as long as the user does not answer the questions.
-If they do, the dot will disappear until the next questionnaire is created.
+A red dot appears in the menu as long as the user has not answered the questions.
+Once answered, the dot will disappear until the next questionnaire is released.